Sources of Information for Doctoral Students in History

 Earlier this year, the AHA's Committee on Graduate Education (CGE) conducted a comprehensive survey of doctoral training in the discipline of history.
 A 41-page questionnaire was distributed to practically every doctorate-granting history department in the country (158 in all); to our pleasant surprise, 103 completed forms came back.
 Most of the responses came from directors of graduate studies, though a few questionnaires were also filled out by department chairs and other faculty members.
 The CGE will offer a preliminary report on the findings at the AHA's annual meeting in San Francisco on Friday, January 4, 2002 (2:30–4:00 p.m. in the Hilton San Francisco, Union Square Room 12).

 One goal of the survey was to learn more about the formal requirements of different graduate programs: how many courses graduate students need to complete, how many foreign languages they are expected to master, how many fields they have to prepare for qualifying exams, when (and if) they need to defend a dissertation prospectus, and so on.
 Another goal was to learn more about the informal expectations of graduate programs, including the various ways that expectations are conveyed between faculty members and students.
 With these goals in mind, one section of the questionnaire asked respondents to describe the official and explicit sources of information available to their graduate students, such as university handbooks, departmental web sites, formal orientation sessions, and written reports on student progress.
 Elsewhere, we asked respondents to describe the informal flow(s) of information within their departments.
 Here is the question as posed in the survey: "For each activity listed . . . , please check the most important source of information and assistance for the graduate students in your department.
 These should be the most important sources in practice, not necessarily the sources suggested in departmental guidelines or other official statements."
-The answers are summarized in the table that can be seen by clicking here.* (For an Adobe PDF version of the table, click here.)

 There are some striking patterns in this data, starting with the commanding role ascribed to individual advisers in doctoral training: in more than half the cases (15 out of 29 activities), the bulk of survey respondents felt that a graduate student's own adviser was the most important source of his or her information.
 This was as true for some of the most straightforward activities on the list (such as selecting graduate courses) as for some of the least tangible (such as developing "survival skills" for the profession).
 This pattern may not be surprising, given the strong tradition of apprenticeship (and other kinds of mentoring) in graduate education.
 But should there be concern about graduate students' overreliance on this one source of information?